Medical questions & health advice by licensed doctors

-"What is the difference between a colonoscopy and a CT scan virtual colonoscopy?
+"What is the difference between a colonoscopy and a CT scan virtual colonoscopy?"

 I thought I was going to have a colonoscopy but my doctor says it is only a virtual colonoscopy.
 How are these different.
 I'm 57 and the virtual colonoscopy sounds nicer.

 A CT scan will then be performed, in which x-ray radiation is used to generate detailed images of the inside of the colon.
 No sedation is required for the procedure.
 In a traditional colonoscopy, the exam involves the insertion of a scope with a camera into the rectum and this is advanced throughout the colon.
 The exam is done under sedation.
 If an abnormality is found, then the doctor can take a sample (or remove a polyp) during the same procedure.
 The exam also allows for actual visualization of the inside of the colon, with the ability to detect smaller polyps and abnormal flat lesions that may not be seen on CT.
 With a CT colonoscopy, any abnormality that is seen cannot be acted upon, and will require a traditional colonoscopy for further work-up and treatment.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.